 The Audit Committee is primarily concerned with the effectiveness of the Company's accounting policies and practices, its financial reporting, and its internal controls over financial reporting.
 In addition, the Audit Committee reviews and approves the scope of the annual audit of the Company's books, reviews the findings and recommendations of the Company's independent registered public accounting firm at the completion of their audit, and approves annual audit fees and the selection of an auditing firm.
-The Audit Committee held five (5) meetings and executed one (1) unanimous consent during fiscal 2023.
+The Audit Committee held six (6) meetings during fiscal 2024.

 The Audit Committee is presently composed of five non-employee, independent directors: Peter Tanous (Chairman), Darla Moore, William Isaac, Matthew Gormly and J. Randall Waterfield.
-Mr. Waterfield was appointed to the Audit Committee on August 11, 2023.
 The Board has determined that Mr. Tanous, Ms. Moore, Mr. Isaac, Mr. Gormly and Mr. Waterfield each are considered an "audit committee financial expert" as defined by rules of the SEC.
 The Board has determined that each audit committee financial expert meets the additional independence criteria required under the listing standards of the NYSE American and Rule 10A-3 of the Exchange Act.